 BOOKS AND MONOGRAPHS

 Usher, Nikki.
-(Forthcoming, June 2021).
+(2021).
 News for the Rich, White, and Blue: What the Decline of Journalism Means for America.
 New York: Columbia University Press.

 Usher, Nikki.
 (2016).
 Interactive News: Hackers, Data, and Code.
 Urbana: University of Illinois Press. (first chapter; undergoing translation into Chinese via China Remin University Press)